Responsible, Eco-Travel – Swimming with Wild Dolphins

+The new MPA, after being in legal process for years, was officially passed in 2011 to enforce regulations pertaining to the Southern Mozambique marine environment.
 Halo Gaia Adventure Travel / Complexo Turistico do Malongane are honoured to have been granted a Dolphin viewing and interaction permit.
-This permit was officially handed over on the 23rd November 2011
+This permit was officially handed over on the 23rd November 2011.

-This licence permits RESPECTFUL MARINE MAMMEL TOURISM and allows our water craft within close proximity to the dolphin pods, given that the behaviour of the dolphins is respected.
-Ponte Malongane, Southern Mozambique is an exquisite holiday destination with access to world-renowned diving reefs and marine wonders.
+This licence permits RESPECTFUL MARINE MAMMAL TOURISM and allows our water craft within close proximity to the dolphin pods, given that the behaviour of the dolphins is respected.
+Ponta Malongane, Southern Mozambique is an exquisite holiday destination with access to world-renowned diving reefs and marine wonders.

 Since the mid Nineties a relationship of trust has been established with the resident wild dolphin pods of the area.
-For the past 17 years Ponte Malongane in association with Halo Gaia Adventure Travel have strived to create and sustain a respectful, ecologically friendly relationship with the Inshore Bottle Nose dolphins (Tursiops Aduncus) and the growing curiosity of humans wanting to encounter these Wild Dolphins in the ocean.
+For the past 19 years, Ponta Malongane, in association with Halo Gaia Adventure Travel, have striven to create and sustain a respectful, ecologically friendly relationship with the Inshore bottle nose dolphins (Tursiops Aduncus) and the growing curiosity of humans wanting to encounter these wild dolphins in the ocean.

 Education is so very important to ensure that the viewing and possible swimming with the dolphins be undertaken in a way that does not inflict harassment of any sort to the delicate social structures and behaviour of the resident pods.

-The New MPA regulations do no longer permit Jetski`s to play in the surf zone, jet skis are only to be used with correct licensing for fishing purposes in deeper water.
+The MPA regulations do no longer permit Jetskis to play in the surf zone; jet skis are only to be used with correct licensing for fishing purposes in deeper water.

-If the dolphins do approach your vessel to bow ride please do note the following.
+If the dolphins do approach your vessel to bow ride please note the following.

 - Do not suddenly change direction or pursue them.